SireME/AutoCoupon-Finder/README.md

 * **JavaScript**: For scripting the extension's logic.
 * **HTML/CSS**: For creating the user interface of the popup.
 * **Chrome APIs**: For interacting with the browser and fetching data.
+* **AI: LLama 3 using groq API**: For structuring web data extracted from the internet.

 Contributing
 ------------